obarthel/amiga-smbfs/README.md

 You may need to know which login name and which password are required to connect to the shared resource.

-Very rarely, you would need to know the name of the workgroup or domain which the file server is a member of.
+Very rarely, you would need to know the name of the work group or domain which the file server is a member of.
 In the example above, the name of the domain would be `ARBEITSGRUPPE`.

 ## 4. Starting and stopping the file system